MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 keywords: Microsoft Mesh, Immersive spaces, setup, admin, M365, ports and firewall, requirements
 ---

-### Endpoints and firewall ports for immersive experiences in Mesh
+### Endpoints and firewall requirements for immersive spaces in Mesh

+As with all Microsoft products, allowing the endpoints/URLs and ports required for Mesh experiences is necessary to achieve full functionality and optimal performance for your users.
+How you use the network configuration requirements for Mesh depends on your enterprise organization network architecture.

+This article outlines the specific requirements for Immersive experiences in Mesh, inclusive of the Mesh application and its unique features that your organization can leverage to create dynamic corporate events.

+In general, the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true) applies to all Mesh experiences.

+#### Step 1: Configure according to Microsoft M365 requirements

-Configure your enterprise firewall settings to align with the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).
+First, configure your enterprise firewall settings to align with the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).

-#### Additional requirements for optional features
+#### Step 2: Configure for additional Mesh features

 ##### Larger events (Multi-room)